Nigel Stock (actor)

 Nigel Stock (21 September 1919 – 23 June 1986) was a British actor who played character roles in many films and television dramas.
 He played Dr. Watson in the BBC's television adaptations of the Sherlock Holmes stories between 1964 and 1968, and is known for his supporting roles as a solidly reliable English soldier or bureaucrat in several war and historical film dramas.
 He also played the title role in Owen, M.D.
-(1971—73).
+(1971—73), and Hoofd-commissaris Samson in Van der Valk.
+He appeared in noted films such as Brighton Rock, The Dam Busters, Victim and The Great Escape.

 Early life

 Stock was born in Malta, the son of an Army captain.
 He grew up in India before attending St Paul's School, London and the Royal Academy of Dramatic Art, where he earned the Leverhulme Exhibition, Northcliffe Scholarship, and the Principal's Medal.

 Military service

 Stock served in the Second World War with the London Irish Rifles and the Assam Regiment of the Indian Army in Burma, China and Kohima.
 He was honourably discharged with the rank of Major, having twice been mentioned in dispatches.